Frost-group/PolaronQMC.jl/README.md

 # HALCYON - PIGS might fly

-Writing a Path Integral Ground State monte-carlo code in the Julia programming language.
+Writing a Path Integral Ground State Monte-Carlo code in the Julia programming language.
 A work in progress!

+Halcyon is a 1D code to look at combining Path Integrals with Densition Functional Theory, via Gaussian Process inference.
+The hope is that accurate per-orbital functionals can be sampled by the Path Integral, while energy (and other observable) expectations from the density functional, somehow avoid the sign error.

 ## References